 This command creates a RHEL 5.4 image with an eth1 interface, qeth network driver, and uses the compute profile.
 The interface used must match the xCAT MN interface that DHCP listens on.
 The genimage command creates an image under /install/netboot/rhel5.4/s390x/compute/rootimg.
-It also creates a ramdisk and kernel that is used to boot the statelite node.
+It also

-12. Modify the statelite image by creating symbolic links will all the files listed under the litetree table liteimg -o rhel5.4 -a s390x -p compute mkdef -t node -o gpok6 userid=LINUX6 hcp=gpok2.endicott.ibm.com mgt=zvm groups=all
+12. Modify the statelite image by creating symbolic links will all the files listed under the litetree table

+'''

+liteimg -o rhel5.4 -a s390x -p compute

+'''